deanOfWalls/deanOfWalls/resume.md

 ### Summary

-* Reliable Java Developer with diverse experience in web game design, commercial driving, technical support, and nursing.
+* Entry-level Full-Stack Developer with a diverse background in commercial driving, technical support, nursing, and game design.
-* Strong organizational skills and problem-solving ability.
+* Proficient in Java, Spring Boot, and web technologies.
+* Detail-oriented and adept at tackling complex challenges.
-* Eager to contribute to software development projects.
+* Eager to kick-start my career in software development and contribute effectively to development projects.

 ## Personal Projects